Stephen Berg, BEd MEd

 Research and Teaching Areas

 Research InterestsDr.
 Berg’s research focus is on children’s wellbeing.
-Currently, he is investigating children’s engagement in health-promoting schools, a national program exploring the importance of physical activity, nutrition, and emotional wellbeing, and an integrated psycho-social and sport program targeting at-risk girls.
-Further, Stephen is an academic executive team member for the Sustainable Childhood Obesity Prevention through Community Engagement (SCOPE) program.
+Currently, he is involved in a research cluster exploring community health, co-investigating a national program regarding the importance of physical activity, nutrition, and emotional wellbeing, and evaluating a psycho-social and sport program targeting at-risk girls (SSHRC funded).
+Further, Stephen is Co-Chair of Physical and Health Education (PHE) Canada’s Research Forum and is a member of PHE Canada’s Research Executive Council.

 Scholarly Contributions & Professional DevelopmentProfessionally, Dr. Berg is the co-author of three books in the areas of Health Education and Physical Education.
 As well, he revised the NGO Right to Play’s Abilities First teacher trainer manual, co-authored the elementary school cycling program Guide to Ride for Grades 4-6 and updated Healthy Eating and Physical Activity Resource Guides and workshops for Action Schools!
 BC.
 Stephen has presented at numerous conferences at the international, national, and provincial levels and has been an invited speaker by the University of Maribor, Slovenia and the University of Auckland, New Zealand.